< Go to Handheld GPS

 The three-inch screen is a good size.
 It is a little larger than the Garmin eTrex 20x but not as big as the Montana 680.

 The plastic screen is the least durable of all those tested and also reflected the most light in both high and low light conditions.
 As a result, this device earned lowest marks in this metric.
-If you want a GPS with a great screen, check out the modern Garmin Oregon 600 (our Editors' Choice).
+If you want a GPS with a great screen, check out the Oregon 600t, our Editors' Choice.

 Weight and Size